Nikhila-KS/Nikhila-KS/README.md

 ## ⭐ &nbsp; About Me
 <!--My name is Nikhila, am a third year BTech CSE student from IGDTUW.
 I'd really describe myself as a person who is enthusiast, always curious and open to learn new stuff.
 I have a versatile skill-set, a lot of integrity and a willingness to go to the extra mile to complete tasks before time.
 Am a good Team-player who can also work independently.
 Am currently working on my flutter development skills, web development skills and practicing Data Structures & Algorithms.-->

 Hey there, I'm Nikhila, a third-year BTech CSE student at IGDTUW.
 I'm wired for curiosity and thrive on the rush of learning.
-At the moment, I'm immersing myself in the boundless world of Flutter, uncovering the potential of machine learning, and honing the art of mastering Data Structures & Algorithms.
+At the moment, I'm immersing myself in the boundless world of Flutter, uncovering the potential of machine learning.

 <!-- ## 🤝🏻 &nbsp;Connect with Me